 “It’s part more too of learning cooperation with others, how do we make joint decisions, and so it really sort of touches on every area of someone’s life when they are in recovery and it helps to build that skill set.”

 Learn to Cope, a peer-led support group for families dealing with the addiction of another person; Support After a Death by Overdose (SADOD); and Berkshire Harm Reduction were on hand to give resources at the event.

 We created Vanderburgh House with one goal in mind, to create a safe and stable recovery based homes for individuals seeking unique experiences in their recovery journey.
 All our homes across New England, are guided by caring House Managers whose main concern is to help our clients attain a higher life free drugs and alcohol.

-All our sober living homes are run by conscious, self-employes operators whom have associated with Vanderburgh House to offer unique sober living within their neighbourhoods.
+All our sober living homes are run by conscious, self-employed operators who have associated with Vanderburgh House to offer unique sober living within their neighborhoods.
 As a member of our collaborative of sober living Operators, Vanderburgh Communities gives Charters to Operators who want to manage their own sober living home in conjunction with us.
 If you’ve always wanted to create your own sober home, now’s your chance to do it!
 We urge you to join us for a meeting to learn more about this exciting chance to help your community.

 we invite you to explore the Sober House Directory created by Vanderburgh House as a tool for every individual across the nation trying to find the right sober home for them.
 With well detailed images and locations, in a click of a second, one finds what fits them best.